-In this GDRC programme, "Technology" is taken to mean not only machines and equipment, but also the skills, abilities, knowledge, systems and processes necessary to make things happen.
+In this GDRC programme, "Technology" is taken in the broader sense to mean not only machines and equipment, but also the skills, abilities, knowledge, systems and processes necessary to make things happen.

 Technologies are meant to be total systems that include know-how, procedures, goods and services, as well as organizational and operational measures.

-"Technology Management" is, in fact, a structural process of learning.
-The key components of management can be identified as knowledge derived from real-world experience together with human expertise capable of transforming that knowledge into action.
-Applied to technology management in a broad sense, this is the application of knowledge from lessons learnt in technology development processes to take action to solve problems.
+"Technology Management" is, in fact, a structural process of development where the key components of management can be identified as knowledge derived from real-world experience together with human expertise capable of transforming that knowledge into action.
+Applied to technology management, this is the application of knowledge from lessons learnt in technology development processes to take action to solve problems.

-As with all other GDRC programmes, there is a subtle tilt in this programme to look at technologies for environmental management and sustainable development.
-How can technologies be identified, assessed, developed/used and maintained in such a way that the environmental impacts of the technology is kept to a minimum.
+As with all other GDRC programmes, there is a subtle tilt in this programme to apply technologies for environmental management and sustainable development.
+How can technologies be identified, assessed, developed/used and maintained in such a way that the environmental impacts of the technology is kept to a minimum?

 When looking at environment and technology, it is important to understand the context within which it has to analyzed.
 The situation is paradoxical - technology represents both the source of environmental damage that we are facing today, as well as an opportunity to repair this damage, and avoiding it in the future.

-One suggested way of describing the industry was to include goods and services which provide environmental protection in different domains: water, solid waste, air, soil, noise, natural resources, miscellaneous services, etc.
+Technology management for the environment includes goods and services which provide environmental protection in different domains: water, solid waste, air, soil, noise, natural resources, or othr miscellaneous services.